Garbage (band): Beautiful Garbage (2001–2002)

 Garbage regrouped on April 10, 2001.
 The group began work on their third record, and put aside plans for a B-sides album due to the sale of Almo Sounds to the UMG.
 Manson ran an online blog throughout the recording of the album named Beautiful Garbage.
 During the recording of the album, Garbage invoked a provision of its contract to leave Almo, and sued UMG when it refused to terminate the contract.
 UMG threatened to use Manson's 1993 solo contract to tie Garbage to the label.
 The suit was settled on July 29, 2001, and Garbage moved to Interscope.
 Lead single "Androgyny" was released to radio by the end of August, and its video was released on September 10.
 The following day, due to the September 11 attacks in New York City and Washington D.C., the promotion schedule for the album was put on hold.

 Released three weeks after the September 11 attacks, the album suffered from lack of promotion, mixed reaction from critics and fans alike, and the failure of its lead single "Androgyny" to achieve high chart positions.
+"Androgyny" was later described as "the wrong song for the moment", largely in part due to its "upbeat nature" and radio stations "not knowing what to do" with such an upbeat song.
+During recording an episode of Top of the Pops, Korda Marshall from Mushroom Records claimed that "we cannot get "Androgyny" played on any radio station" and advised the band that they had no alternative available.
+Manson recalled that the band "had never had a problem getting airplay in the United Kingdom before" and given the success of Version 2.0 had "no reason to believe that we would meet such sudden resistance".
 Despite faltering in major markets, Beautiful Garbage debuted at number one on Billboard's Top Electronic Albums chart where it stayed for eight weeks, topped the album charts in Australia, and was named one of Rolling Stones "Top 10 Albums of the Year".